econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/glossary.md

 - Uniswap v2 style (`xy = k`), where `x` and `y` represent the quantities of two assets in a liquidity pool, and `k` is a constant.

-**emojicoin**: a coin with an emoji as a symbol.
-Emojicoins are the only tradeable assets on emojicoin.fun, and are enabled by a novel hexadecimal encoding technique.
+**emojicoin**: a coin with an emoji as a symbol. emojicoins are the only tradeable assets on emojicoin.fun, and are enabled by a novel hexadecimal encoding technique.